miltoncandelero/miltoncandelero.github.io/_posts/2019-03-14-change-anchor-point-for-an-object.md

 }
 ```

 This is looking good.
-But you might note something: If we change the anchor point, the asset on screen will move since the anchor point now is in a different place.
+But you might note something: If we change the anchor point, the asset on the screen will move since the anchor point now is in a different place.
 Let's fix that by moving the container to counteract the change.
 Our final class will look like this: